arkits/spring-boot-actuator-cli/demo-service/README.md

 # Demo Service

-This is a basic Spring Boot application that can be used to test / demo the sba-cli.
+This is a basic Spring Boot application that can be used to test / demo sba-cli.

-## Getting Start
+## Getting Started

 Requires Java 11.

-## Build and Run
+## Build + Run

 ```bash
 ./gradlew bootRun
 ```

-## Build an JAR file
+## Build a fat-JAR file

 ```bash
 # Build the JAR file